Freeness of spherical Hecke modules of unramified $U(2,1)$ in characteristic $p$: Invariant norms in -adic smooth principal series

 $(b).~$ The character $\chi_{\sigma_L}\mid_{\mathcal{H}_{\mathfrak{o}_L}(K, \sigma)}$ takes values in $\mathfrak{o}_L$.

 Then the principal series $P(\varepsilon)$ admits a $G$-invariant norm. \end{theorem}

-We end this section with some remarks on the conditions in last theorem: \begin{remark} 1) By a result of Keys (\cite[section 7]{Keys84}), the principal series $P(\varepsilon)$ is irreducible if $\varepsilon \neq \varepsilon^s$, and for the map \eqref{key map} to be an isomorphism, \emph{we only need it to be injective}.
+We end this section with some remarks on the conditions in last theorem: \begin{remark} 1) By \cite[section 7]{Keys84}, the principal series $P(\varepsilon)$ is irreducible if $\varepsilon \neq \varepsilon^s$, and in such a case the map \eqref{key map} being an isomorphism is equivalent to require it to be injective.

 2) We have a further look of the following space:

 where $\varepsilon_0 := \varepsilon \mid_{B \cap K}$.
 The first isomorphism is by the decomposition $G= BK$.
 The second inclusion is due to that the group $K^1$ acts trivially in the lattice $\sigma$.
 Note that the space $(\textnormal{Ind}^K _{B\cap K}\varepsilon)^{K^1}\neq 0$ implies the character $\varepsilon$ is trivial on $B\cap K^1$, and the character $\varepsilon_0$ factors through $(B\cap K) /(B\cap K^1) \cong \mathbb{B}$.
 Hence, we may identify $(\textnormal{ind}^K _{B\cap K}\varepsilon)^{K^1}$ with $\textnormal{Ind}^{\Gamma_K}_\mathbb{B} \varepsilon_0$, which gives the last isomorphism.
 The last space in the display above is non-zero if and only if (\cite{En63}):